moliver28/research-handbook/content/job-families/sales/success-service-offerings.md

 - Extensive experience with customer success metrics, KPIs, and reporting.
 - Willingness to travel frequently within the region and occasionally globally.

-### Sr. SSOM Job Grade
+### Sr. RSSM Job Grade

-The Sr. SSOM is a job grade level 7.
+The Sr. RSSM is a job grade level 7.

-### Sr. SSOM Performance Indicators
+### Sr. RSSM Performance Indicators

 - [Regional (AMER, EMEA or APJ) Services bookings and revenue per agreed plan](handbook/sales/#performance-indicators)
 - Successful launch and adoption of new service offerings

-### Sr. SSOM  Career Ladder
+### Sr. RSSM  Career Ladder

-The next steps for the Success Services Offerings Manager (SSOM) Job Family would be to move to a Senior Success Services Offerings Manager (Sr. SSOM) job family.
+The next steps for the Regional Success Services Manager (RSSM) Job Family would be to move to a Senior Regional Success Services Manager (Sr. RSSM) job family, Customer Success job family or other management level role within Customer Success.

-## Manager, Success Services Offerings Managers (Manager, SSOM)
+## Manager, Regional Success Services Managers (Manager, RSSM)

-The Manager, Success Services Offerings Managers (Manager, SSOM) is a leader responsible for overseeing and driving the success, growth, and innovation of our paid success plan offerings and services within a designated region (EMEA, AMER, or APJ).
-This role provides leadership and guidance to a team of Success Services Offerings Managers (SSOMs) and Senior Success Services Offerings Managers (Sr. SSOMs), ensuring alignment with global strategies while tailoring offerings to meet regional customer needs.
-The Manager, SSOM collaborates closely with the Global Director of Success Services Offerings to contribute to the overall vision and direction of the company's service offering portfolio.
+The Manager, Regional Success Services Managers (Manager, RSSM) is a leader responsible for overseeing and driving the success, growth, and innovation of our paid success plan offerings and services within a designated region (EMEA, AMER, or APJ).
+This role provides leadership and guidance to a team of Regional Success Services Managers (RSSMs) and Senior Regional Success Services Managers (Sr. RSSMs), ensuring alignment with global strategies while tailoring offerings to meet regional customer needs.
+The Manager, RSSM collaborates closely with the Global Director of Success Services to contribute to the overall vision and direction of the company's service offering portfolio.

-The Manager, SSOM reports to the Director, Success Services Offerings.
+The Manager, RSSM reports to the Director, Success Services.

-### Manager, SSOM Responsibilities:
+### Manager, RSSM Responsibilities:

-- Team Leadership: Provide leadership, guidance, and mentorship to a team of SSOMs and Sr. SSOMs, fostering a culture of innovation, collaboration, and customer-centricity.
+- Team Leadership: Provide leadership, guidance, and mentorship to a team of RSSMs and Sr. RSSMs, fostering a culture of innovation, collaboration, and customer-centricity.
 - Cross-functional Collaboration: Foster strong partnerships with regional leaders in sales, customer success, support, and product development to drive seamless execution and optimization of service offerings.
 - Executive Engagement: Engage with C-level customers and stakeholders to understand their strategic objectives, gather feedback, and ensure the highest level of customer satisfaction and loyalty.
 - Financial Management: Manage regional budgets, forecasting, and resource allocation to ensure the financial success and sustainability of service offerings.
 - Performance Tracking: Monitor and report on key performance indicators for regional service offerings, identifying trends and areas for improvement.

-### Manager, SSOM Requirements:
+### Manager, RSSM Requirements:

 - Bachelor's degree in Business, Technology, or a related field.
 Master's degree or MBA highly preferred.
 - Proven track record of leadership and strategic management in customer success, service delivery, or account management within the region.
-- Expertise in DevOps, software development lifecycle, and related technologies.
+- 3+ years experience & expertise in DevOps, software development lifecycle, and related technologies.
 - Strong business acumen, with experience managing budgets, forecasting, and making data-driven decisions.
 - Proven ability to lead, inspire, and develop high-performing teams of customer success and service delivery professionals.
 - Strong analytical and problem-solving skills, with the ability to derive insights from complex data and drive strategic improvements.
 - Extensive experience with customer success metrics, KPIs, and reporting, with a focus on driving business outcomes.
 - Willingness to travel frequently within the region and globally as required.

-### Manager, SSOM Job Grade
+### Manager, RSSM Job Grade

-The Manager, SSOM is a job grade level 8.
+The Manager, RSSM is a job grade level 8.

-### Manager, SSOM Performance Indicators
+### Manager, RSSM Performance Indicators

 - [Services bookings and revenue per agreed plan](handbook/sales/#performance-indicators)
 - Successful launch and adoption of new service offerings
 - Team Retention

-### Manager, SSOM Career Ladder
+### Manager, RSSM Career Ladder

-The next steps for the Manager, SSOM Job Family would be to move to a Snr Manager, SSOM job family.
+The next steps for the Manager, RSSM Job Family would be to move to a Snr Manager, RSSM job family.

-## Senior Manager, Success Services Offerings Managers (Sr. Manager SSOM)
+## Senior Manager, Regional Success Services Managers (Sr. Manager RSSM)

-The Sr. Manager SSOM is a strategic executive responsible for overseeing and driving the success, growth, and innovation of our paid success plan offerings and services within a designated region (EMEA, AMER, or APJ).
-This role provides leadership and guidance to a team of Success Services Offerings Managers (SSOMs) and Senior Success Services Offerings Managers (Sr. SSOMs), ensuring alignment with global strategies while tailoring offerings to meet regional customer needs.
-The Sr. Manager SSOM collaborates closely with the Global Director of Success Services Offerings to contribute to the overall vision and direction of the company's service offering portfolio.
+The Sr. Manager RSSM is a strategic executive responsible for overseeing and driving the success, growth, and innovation of our paid success plan offerings and services within a designated region (EMEA, AMER, or APJ).
+This builds on the expectations of the Manager, RSSM role, continuing to provide leadership and guidance to a team of Regional Success Services Managers (RSSMs) and Senior Regional Success Services Managers (Sr. RSSMs), whilst increasing the focus on Strategic alignment and localized innovations and learnings of the current services.
+The Sr. Manager RSSM collaborates closely with the Global Director of Success Services to contribute to the overall vision and direction of the company's service offering portfolio.

-The Sr. Manager SSOM reports to the Director, Success Services Offerings.
+The Sr. Manager RSSM reports to the Director, Success Services.

-### Sr. Manager SSOM Responsibilities:
+### Sr. Manager RSSM Responsibilities:

-- Regional Vision and Strategy: Develop and execute a comprehensive regional strategy for Success Services offerings, aligned with global objectives and responsive to regional market dynamics.
+- Regional Vision and Strategy: Develop and execute a comprehensive regional strategy for Success Services, aligned with global objectives and responsive to regional market dynamics.
-- Team Leadership: Provide leadership, guidance, and mentorship to a team of SSOMs and Sr. SSOMs, fostering a culture of innovation, collaboration, and customer-centricity.
+- Team Leadership: Provide leadership, guidance, and mentorship to a team of RSSMs and Sr. RSSMs, fostering a culture of innovation, collaboration, and customer-centricity.
 - Portfolio Management: Oversee the regional service offering portfolio, making strategic decisions on investments, resource allocation, and product lifecycle management.
 - Cross-functional Collaboration: Foster strong partnerships with regional leaders in sales, customer success, support, and product development to drive seamless execution and optimization of service offerings.
 - Executive Engagement: Engage with C-level customers and stakeholders to understand their strategic objectives, gather feedback, and ensure the highest level of customer satisfaction and loyalty.